Bayesian regression tree models for causal inference: regularization, confounding, and heterogeneous effects: The central role of the propensity score in regularized causal modeling

 where $\tilde{\z} = (\z \;\; \hat{\z})$ and $\left \lbrace (\tilde{\z}^t\tilde{\z})^{-1}\tilde{\z}^t\mathbf{X}\right \rbrace_1$ denotes the top row of $\left \lbrace (\tilde{\z}^t\tilde{\z})^{-1}\tilde{\z}^t\mathbf{X}\right \rbrace$, which corresponds to the regression coefficient associated with $z$ in the two variable regression predicting $X_j$ given $\tilde{z}$.
 Because $\hat{z}$ captures the observed association between $z$ and $\x$, $z$ is conditionally independent of $\x$ given $\hat{z}$, from which we conclude that these regression coefficients will be zero.
 See \cite{yang2015semiparametric} for a similar de-biasing strategy in a partially linear semiparametric context.

-\subsection{Mitigating RIC in nonlinear models}
+\subsubsection{Mitigating RIC in nonlinear models}

 The same strategy also proves effective in the nonlinear setting --- simply by including an estimate of the propensity score as a covariate in the BART model, the RIC effect is dramatically mitigated, as can be seen in the second row of Table \ref{table.ex1}.
 From a Bayesian perspective, this is simply a judicious variable transformation since our regression model is specified conditional on both $Z$ and $\x$ --- we are not obliged to consider uncertainty in our estimate of $\pi$ to obtain valid posterior inference.
 We obtain another example of a covariate dependent prior, similar to Zellner's $g$-prior (albeit motivated by very different considerations).
 See section \ref{discussion} for additional discussion of this point.
+Finally, we believe that including an estimated propensity score will be cheap insurance against RIC when estimating treatment effects using outcome models under other nonparametric priors and using more general nonparametric/machine learning approaches.

 To summarize, although it has long been known that the propensity score is a sufficient dimension reduction for estimation of the ATE -- and that combining estimates of the response surface and propensity score can improve estimation of average treatment effects \citep{bang2005doubly}, we find that incorporating an estimate of the propensity score into estimation of the response surface can improve estimation of average treatment effects in finite samples.
 As we will demonstrate in Section~\ref{sec:empirical}, these benefits also accrue when estimating (heterogeneous) conditional average treatment effects.
 Estimating heterogenous effects also calls for careful consideration of regularization applied to the treatment effect function, which we consider in the next section.